 This summary is provided to assist in the understanding of the Panel's decisions.
 It does not comprise part of the reasons for those decisions.
-The full decisions are the only authoritative documents and can be found at Decisions | New Zealand Ministry of Justice
+The full decisions are the only authoritative documents.
+The full text of the decisions (redacted to protect appeal rights) can be obtained from the Panel's secretariat.